 If your home was built before 1980, odds are you may be living on top of Orangeburg piping.
 However, theonly way to know for sure is to have a trained plumber inspect and assess your plumbing system.

-If it is determined that you have Orangeburg pipes, it is essential that trenchless plumbing is installed as soon as possible – to prevent further damage and expense.
+If it is determined that you have no-corrode pipes, it is essential that the pipes are dug out, removed, and replaced – to prevent further damage and expense.

 - Slow draining